dngupta/dngupta.github.io/content/project/health-services/index.md

 ---
 title: Health & Social Services for Linguistic Minorities in Quebec
 summary: The Training and Human Resources Development Project at McGill University aimed to address inequalities in the availability of health and social services for linguistic minorities in Quebec, Canada.
+Availability was visualized and assessed using maps.
 tags:
   - Geospatial Digital
 date: '2010-04-27T00:00:00Z'